-Initiative 6 significantly increases Metrorail's core capacity, currently a major constraint on transit travel to the regional core.
-These investments result in the most significant improvements in the number of jobs accessible by transit within a 45-minute commute of any of the initiatives - 19% more than in the CLRP - without making any changes to land-use.
+Initiative 6 significantly increases Metrorail's core capacity, currently a major constraint on transit use into the core of the region.
+These investments result in the most significant improvements in the number of jobs accessible by transit within a 45-minute commute - 19% more than in the CLRP - without making any changes to land-use.
+This page discusses performance on the challenges, and the next page shows the quantitative MOE results.

-Transit Crowding and Bottlenecks significantly improve because of the large increase in core capacity, where most transit crowding and bottlenecks occur.
+- Transit Crowding and Bottlenecks significantly improve because of the large increase in core capacity, where most transit crowding and bottlenecks occur.
 In particular, this initiative addresses the Rosslyn bottleneck where the Orange, Blue, and Silver lines converge, and eases crowding at some of the most crowded stations.
-This initiative mostly benefits rail bottlenecks but also has some benefits for roadway bottlenecks on roads that provide access to the regional core.

-Road Congestion improves as VHD decreases by 9% relative to the CLRP, a reduction of about 165,000 daily vehicle hours of delay.

-Reliable Access to Intercity Hubs improves because the significant core service upgrades improve reliable access, particularly to Union Station, as well as National Airport and Dulles International Airport served by Metrorail.
-The share of passenger miles on reliable modes also improves, which indicates that riders have more reliable options for reaching destinations.

-Access to Bike/Ped Options and Pedestrian & Bicycle Safety improve as the initiative improves the bicycle and pedestrian infrastructure for accessing rail stations.
+It rated slightly lower on the bottlenecks challenge than congestion because it mainly focuses on rail bottlenecks, although it also has some benefits for roadway bottlenecks into the core of the region.20 - Road Congestion improves as VHD decreases by 9% relative to the CLRP, a reduction of about 165,000 vehicle hours daily. - Reliable Access to Intercity Hubs improves because the significant core improvements improve reliable access particularly to Union Station, as well as Reagan National Airport and Dulles International Airport served by Metrorail.
+The share of passenger miles on reliable modes also improves, which indicates that riders have more reliable options for reaching destinations. - Access to Bike/Ped Options and Pedestrian & Bicycle Safety improve as the initiative improves the bicycle and pedestrian infrastructure for accessing rail stations. - Incidents and Safety also improve due to shifts from driving to Metrorail, which is expected to reduce the number of roadway crashes.

-Challenges Compared to CLRP

-Road Congestion $\bigcirc$

-Transit Crowding $\bigcirc$

-Inadequate Bus Service $\bigcirc$

-Access to Bike/Ped Options $\bigcirc$

-Development around Metrorail $\bigcirc$

-Housing & Job Location $\bigcirc$

-Metrorail Repair Needs

-Roadway Repair Needs $\bigcirc$

-Incidents and Safety $\bigcirc$

-Pedestrian & Bicyclist Safety $\bigcirc$

-Environmental Quality $\bigcirc$

-Open Space Development $\bigcirc$

-Bottlenecks $\bigcirc$

-Reliable Access to Intercity Hubs $\bigcirc$

-KEY: OHigh Medium

-Low ONeutral Negative
+- Metrorail Repair Needs may worsen because the significant level of new infrastructure will add to maintenance needs. - Housing and Job Location does not improve because the initiative assumes that land-use in these areas is already built out in 2040 and, therefore, did not increase development at the new stations.
+Even so, it improves the number of jobs accessible by a 45-minute transit commute.